GWC-DCMB/ClubCurriculum/Lessons/Lesson01_Jupyter-Setup.md

     <img src="../Figures/01colab.png" style="width: 500px;"/>

+1. Click on the GitHub tab.

-1. Search for the GWC-DCMB Jupyter Intro notebook:
+1. Search for `GWC-DCMB/ClubCurriculum/Practices/Practice01_Jupyter-Setup.ipynb`:

 1. When the notebook loads, you should see something like this: